B-S-Arnold/webscan/README.md

 - The setUp method is utilized to create an instance of the DynamicAnalyzer class before each test case for isolation.
 - The test_analyze_finds_vulnerabilities method validates if the analyze method of the DynamicAnalyzer class successfully detects vulnerabilities in a simulated source code.
 It sets up a mock response using the _fetch_source_code method and asserts the presence of the expected vulnerability in the detected vulnerabilities list.
 - Similar to the actual dynamic analysis, the test methods emulate the dynamic analysis process and verify its correctness.

+    HTTP

+- The unittest module is imported to utilize the testing framework for HTTP functionality.
+- The TestHTTPClient class is a test case that inherits from unittest.TestCase and defines test scenarios for the HTTPClient class.
+- The setUp method initializes an instance of the HTTPClient class before each test method.
+- The tearDown method closes the HTTP session after each test method to ensure proper cleanup.
+- The test_get_request method simulates an HTTP GET request using mocked responses and asserts the correctness of the response attributes.
+- The test_post_request method simulates an HTTP POST request using mocked responses and asserts the correctness of the response attributes.
+- The test_send_request_invalid_method method tests the behavior of the send_request method when an invalid HTTP method is provided, confirming that it raises a ValueError.
+- The test methods emulate HTTP functionality and verify the correctness of the HTTPClient class.

 MAIN.PY